Stoichiometry - The mole and the Avogadro constant (3)

 3.

-- Calculate the molar mass of the empirical formula (C2H6):
+Calculate the mass of copper: